 On contests please do not post a link to your logo or ask for feedback in comments.
 The comments are strictly for asking questions from contest holder in order to clarify the contest requirements.

 We reserve the right to delete any users, logos, contests, forum topics or comments on the site if they do not comply with our rules and hurt the business in any way.

 If a user breaks the rules he gets a strike one warning in email.
 After the third strike the user will be banned for life from the site.

 Thanks for being a good member of the community and following our rules.

 If you need any help with understanding the above information or following the above instructions please feel free to email us or chat us up on when it's available.
-We'll be glad to help to make sure you can maximise your potential on StockLogos.
+We'll be glad to help to make sure you can maximize your potential on StockLogos.